-The associate degree program in Nursing is dedicated to fostering and nurturing the compassion, clinical reasoning, problem solving, and lifelong learning skills needed by practitioners in the nursing profession today.
+The Nursing program is an academic associate of applied science degree that is dedicated to fostering and nurturing the compassion, clinical reasoning, problem solving, and lifelong learning skills needed by practitioners in the nursing profession today.
 The nursing curriculum combines nursing and general education courses to provide a sound theoretical base for the practice of nursing.
 The nursing program is a full-time commitment requiring attendance in daytime lecture/lab classes, and daytime, evening, and weekend clinical rotations throughout the calendar year.
 In addition to participation in all courses, students will be required to complete out-of-class assignments.
 These assignments include, but are not limited to, reading and problem-solving exercises, projects, research, written papers, and presentations.
 A student can anticipate out-of-class activities that equal about two (2) hours for everyone (1) hour of lecture.
 Upon successful completion of the program (see graduation requirements section of catalog), students can seek or obtain entry-level employment as nurse or in a nursing related field.